 The ten LEDs surrounding the outer edge of the boards are all full color, RGB LEDs, each one can be set to any color in the rainbow.
 Great for beautiful lighting effects!
 The NeoPixels will also help you know when the bootloader is running (they will turn green) or if it failed to initialize USB when connected to a computer (they will turn red).

 Speaker

-We have upgraded the buzzer from the original Circuit Playground to be a mini speaker with a metal disc, it's not going to compete with your HiFi stereo, but it can play simple songs and tones
+The CPB includes a speaker.
+It's not going to compete with your HiFi stereo, but it can play simple songs and tones.